Tag Archives: bellevue

 Why More Good Days?
 Because it’s a theme that weaves throughout my teaching in various ways:

 • When teaching breastfeeding, if people raise concerns about not “succeeding” at breastfeeding, I say “I’m going to give you all the ideas I can to help increase your chance of reaching your goals, and I’m going to give you lots of resources for where you can go for help, and you’re going to do the best you can.
 Hopefully you reach or exceed your goals for how long you nurse baby.
-But sometimes life happens, and parents don’t nurse as long as they had hoped.
+But sometimes life happens, and breastfeeding doesn’t turn out as someone had hoped.
 I want you to remember that even a few days of breastmilk has health benefits for baby, and the more days of breastfeeding they get, the better for them and for you.
 So focus on those good days and how much good you did for baby on those days.”

-• When teaching newborn care or teaching parents of babies and toddlers, I tell parents “You’re not going to be a perfect parents.
+• When teaching parents caring for children of any age, I say “You’re not going to be a perfect parents.
 None of us are.
 There will be days (or at least moments each day) when you feel like a fabulous parent – like you’re really succeeding at this whole parenting gig!
 And there will be days when you’re a crappy parent.
 Days when you find yourself saying or doing something that you never thought you’d say or do.
 Days when you just really feel like you screwed up.
 When you have those days – or those moments each and every day – keep moving on.
 Seek out advice and new ideas on how to do better, seek out support for yourself on this path, and learn about what resources there are for you and your child.
 You’ll continue trying to do the best you can every day, and you hope that in the long run, when you look back, you’ll say that there have been more good days than bad.”

 • When working with parents of teenagers who have been battling their kids, I say “how do you hold limits firmly yet compassionately?
 Yesterday, you tell me you were yelling at your kid… can you go back to them and say “I’m sorry I yelled – that was not appropriate.
 However, your behavior was a problem and you do need to do better.
 How can we work together to improve things?”